Tucker Carlson: Environment

 On his show, Carlson frequently hosts guests who downplay the scientific consensus on climate change, and disagreed with Bill Nye on the subject.
 Carlson has also said that he does not consider climate change a threat.
+Carlson argues that global warming will have many positive effects on Earth, namely "more arable land in places like Canada and northern Europe".

-In 2023, Carlson, Clean Ocean Action, and multiple Republicans criticized New Jersey and New York use of wind power, believing that it has been contributing to the deaths of whales.
+In 2023, Carlson, Clean Ocean Action, and multiple Republicans criticized New Jersey and New York's use of wind power, falsely claiming that it has been contributing to the deaths of whales.

+In November 2025, Carlson promoted the chemtrail conspiracy theory.

 Foreign policy

 Carlson is skeptical of foreign intervention, has expressed regret for his public support of the U.S. invading Iraq in 2003, and has said "the U.S. ought to hesitate before intervening abroad".
-Carlson is known for some defenses of authoritarian foreign leaders, including Viktor Orbán of Hungary and Vladimir Putin of Russia; Carlson's praise for Orbán included a visit and his online film Hungary vs. Soros, and Carlson was noted for defending Putin in the lead-up to Russia's 2022 invasion of Ukraine.
+Carlson is known for some defenses of authoritarian foreign leaders, including President Vladimir Putin of Russia, President Nayib Bukele of El Salvador, and Prime minister Viktor Orbán of Hungary.
+Carlson was noted for defending Putin in the lead-up to Russia's 2022 invasion of Ukraine.
+Carlson's praise for Orbán included a visit and his online film Hungary vs. Soros.

-In 2019 Carlson criticized Mitt Romney for supporting, in Carlson's words, "an internationalist style" of foreign policy.